 A: Yes.
 In general, if it's possible to manage or modify an application from the command line of a system, it is possible to build a Puppet model for it.
 Check out forge.puppetlabs.com for 2500+ examples of pre-built community and supported modules.

-Q: I read that about the agent, but what about the master?
-If not, can you run Puppet without a master?
+Q: I read that about the agent, but what about the controller?
+If not, can you run Puppet without a controller?

 Q: Does Puppet need vagrant to run or can we run it directly on the VM?

 A: Puppet can be run directly on a VM.
 It does not have dependencies on Vagrant or any other specific virtualization/cloud management software.